Kirusi/improved_backoff/README.md

 -   [Using \"timeit\" module for time management](https://github.com/litl/backoff/pull/185)

+The updated behavior of `max_time` is that a a function will be retried only if the elapsed time is less, than `max_time`.
+Also the remaining time should exceed the `interval` (delay between retries).

 In order to use this module import it under `backoff` alias and use it the same way as the original module